envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q: What is a pointer?
 A: A pointer is a reference to another place in a memory (another node).
 Kind of like a variable referencing another variable.

+#### C14

+Q: What does a Doubly Linked List have that a Singly Linked List does not?
+A: A 'previous' pointer which references the node before it.
+You can traverse forwards and backwards through a Doubly Linked List.
+You can only traverse forwards in a Singly Linked List.

+Q: Does a Doubly Linked List use more memory than a Singly Linked List?
+A: Yes.
+The 'previous' pointer will require more memory for the Doubly Linked List to be implemented.

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie